 You can activate a Credit Limit for a customer when you add them to Pandle.
-Simply head to Enter Transactions > + New > Customer.
-This will bring up the following pop up, in which you can toggle the Credit Limit as you see fit.
+Simply head to Customers, and select ‘Customer’ from the ‘New’ drop down menu.

 Credit Limits are individually set for each customer, so you can specify different amounts depending on project size, client’s payment history and your own accounts.
 Sound simple?
 It is!

 Are you using Pandle’s Credit Limits?
 What are your thoughts?
 Let us know in the comment section below or drop us a line on email@example.com.
 If you have any trouble setting up your Credit Limits, please get in touch.